DorkOS

 Requirements

-• Claude Code CLI: You must have the Claude Code CLI installed globally:
+• Claude Code CLI — install globally:

 npm install -g @anthropic-ai/claude-code